 3. American Colonial/Shaker

 Handmade craftsmanship was valued during America's colonial days.
-Traditional woodworking tools like pole lathes were used to create long lasting, simple pieces (like the classic Windsor chairs above, via Second Sale).
+Traditional woodworking tools like pole lathes were used to create long lasting, simple pieces, like classic Windsor chairs.
 In this new world, fabric—and even furniture—was seen as a luxury, so these pieces, although sometimes carved, feel a bit bare.
 In terms of celebrity comparisons, think more Gwyneth Paltrow, less Kylie Jenner.

 Verdict: This classic American style spans around 100 years or so, unlike the coveted Eames chair, you're less likely to find the exact same design in your friend's house (bonus).
 The main reason I don't see this being the next vintage design star is because it's almost too timeless.
 As in, it never went anywhere.
 It would be like saying "jeans" are going to come back in style.